sirmammingtonham/alphastone/README.md

 3. https://hearthstone.gamepedia.com/Hearthstone_Wiki

 ## Experiments
 Trained a few different models over the course of 2 weeks but only using basic card set (~150 cards) and priest vs rogue.
 Best model was trained for around 3 days.
-It shows some decision making and is able to beat a random agent ~80% of the time, but much much more training is needed.
+It shows decision making and is able to beat a random agent ~80% of the time, but much much more training is needed.
+(Although it was able to beat me once when I had terrible luck)

 ## A work in progress
 This is my first large python project and is written by a high school student.
 I don't have formal coding experience so all help and critique is appreciated!